 This step involves a segmentation and works to line up the AC of the a.img and f.img, essentially overlaying them.
-This is the method I found worked best when for functional images were acquired in an oblique orientation.
+This is the method I found worked best for aligning the anatomical and functional images when functionals were acquired in an oblique orientation and I had only estimated the position of the AC on the functionals (i.e., manual re-orientation).